tokio-rs/website/content/docs/going-deeper-futures/tasks.md

 [`thread::park`]: https://doc.rust-lang.org/std/thread/fn.park.html

-That concludes the initial whirlwind tour of the [`spawn`] method and the [`Unpark`] trait, lynchpins of the execution model of futures.
+That concludes the initial whirlwind tour of the [`spawn`] method and the [`Notify`] trait, lynchpins of the execution model of futures.
 We've seen how the [`wait`] method leverages these functions to create a task and then immediately call the future's [`poll`] function until it returns its ready.
 The "executor" in this case is the current thread, so all code for the future runs on the current thread.
-Additionally the [`Task`] handles returned from [`park`] while the future is being polled contain an embedded reference to our instance of [`Unpark`], which we've configured to wake up the thread if it's blocking.
+Additionally the [`Task`] handles returned from [`current`] while the future is being polled contain an embedded reference to our instance of `ThreadUnpark` through the [`NotifyHandle`] type, which we've configured to wake up the thread if it's blocking.

 [`Task`]: https://docs.rs/futures/0.1/futures/task/struct.Task.html